-41. The Tribunal, a member of the Tribunal, an employee of the Tribunal or a consultant or specialist engaged by the Tribunal, or any other person having powers or duties under this Act, the regulations or the rules made by the Tribunal shall not be liable for anything done or not done by him or her in good faith in the exercise of his or her powers or in the performance of his or her duties.
+41. The Tribunal, a member of the Tribunal, an employee of the Tribunal or a consultant or specialist engaged by the Tribunal, or any other person having powers or duties under this Act, the regulations or the rules made by the Tribunal shall not be liable for anything done or not done by them in good faith in the exercise of their powers or in the performance of their duties.